Book Online | Call (+44) 1637 879571

 Here we spend seven nights in traditional beachside bungalows surrounded by coconut palms and tropical jungle.

-Throughout the week we will deliver several bodyboarding related workshops during our analysis sessions, these are optional to attend, and can include the subjects below or others that are relevant:
+Throughout the week during the video feedback sessions we will deliver several bodyboarding related workshops, these are optional to attend, and can include the subjects below or others that are relevant:

-We spend a lot of time bodyboarding, but when it is finished for the day, people’s time is then their own to explore the local village, or simply chill in the pool or with a book in a hammock.
+We spend a lot of time bodyboarding, but when it is finished for the day, people’s time is then their own to explore the local village, or simply chill in the pool, enjoy a sunset, put a bodyboarding movie on the big screen in the bar or with grab a book and read it on the shaded sea front area.

-The benefit of having a 400m left hander only 7 minutes walk from our front door means that we have an epic location for and end of the day session.
-Not only that, there is a bar on the edge of the jungle where we buy cold drinks and watch the action.
+The benefit of having a 400m left hander only 7 minutes walk from our front door means that we have an epic location for an end of the day free surf session.
+Not only that, but there is also a bar on the edge of the jungle where we buy cold drinks and watch the action.
 As a group we form a peanut gallery, watching the action as the sun drops behind the waves for some of the most jaw dropping sunsets.
-As night falls, we return to camp for our group meal, the those that fancy a chat and a drink will chill in our onsite bar.
+As night falls, we return to camp for our group meal, then those that fancy a chat and a drink will chill in our onsite bar.
 Some cool off in the pool.
 For many it’s time to relax with a book in the air conditioning of your room.

 It’s the reason you’re here, so let’s take a little look at some of the perfect waves which reel, peel and bowl into this slice of paradise: